 When an established hunt with a reputation for showing the best of sport to the best of horsemen in the best of countries comes up with a novel idea for breeding a better foxhound, and sees it through to fruition and success, one has to pay attention.

 The venerable—one hundred years this season—Mr. Stewart’s Cheshire Foxhounds in Unionville, Pennsylvania traditionally hunted the Old English foxhound under the hunt’s founder W. Plunket Stewart and the active Mastership of his step-daughter, the late Mrs. John (Nancy Penn Smith) Hannum.
 Masters and members know the breed very well.

 Ireland’s County Galway Foxhounds (The Blazers), another venerable hunt renowned for showing world-class sport, also hunts the Old English foxhound.
 Cheshire huntsman Ivan Dowling grew up following the Blazers, and he too knows the Old English foxhound very well.

 History and familiarity notwithstanding, seven years ago the Cheshire Masters and their Galway-born huntsman Dowling decided to continue a breeding experiment begun two years earlier by former huntsman John Tullock.
 They committed to the notion of crossing the English foxhound with the Penn-Marydel foxhound—two disparate types—in the hope of making a better foxhound for their country.
-This was a chancy endeavor, understandably fraught with controversy within the hunt.To read more, a subscription is needed: Click here to subscribe
+This was a chancy endeavor, understandably fraught with controversy within the hunt.To read more, a subscription is required.
+Log in or click here to subscribe.